[David Tress] went to Trent [Polytechnic] because Victor Burgin was a tutor

 moors, or where the land meets the sea.
 Situations of most drama.
 He

 captures the energy of the seasons and the suddenness of their arrival and change.
-Sometimes he allows visible a horizon line, at others he goes deep

 into detail; sometimes both.
 A dark tangle of foliage, mysterious with lights